 Other income includes rental income and fee income from the provision of financial market infrastructure services.
-Rental income is recognised on a straight-line basis over the lease term.
+Rental income is recognised in accordance with the accounting policies as set out in note 2.13.2.
 Other income is accounted for in the period when it becomes receivable.